stellaexp/interactive-frontend-project/README.md

 ## Bugs

-I encountered numerous bugs and was able to troubleshoot them by reading documentation or using stack overflow.
-I will list the following ugs I encountered here:
+I encountered numerous bugs and was able to troubleshoot them by reading documentation, using stack overflow and going over my code with a fine tooth comb.

+I will list the major bugs I encountered here and in my comments:

+### Google Maps

+Google maps would not load on page.
+I kept getting this error message in the console:

+`Google Maps JavaScript API RefererNotAllowedMapError`

+I went into the Google Cloud Platform Console and amended the credentials, billing details and upgraded my account but it still wouldn't show.

+I then tried trouleshooting it here on [stack overflow](https://stackoverflow.com/questions/35288250/google-maps-javascript-api-referernotallowedmaperror)
+I went through my cdn's and realised the cdn path was incorrect, both the API key supplied was incorrect and the calling of `initMap`.

 ## Content
 The text for this project is entirely fictional and created by myself.